 India inches towards 3 lakh-mark with biggest one-day spike of 10,956

-New Delhi, June 12: India on Friday registered the biggest single day spike in Coronavirus cases as more than 10,000 cases and 396 deaths were reported in the last 24 hours.
-The total infections in the country have now reached 297,535 and the death toll stands at 8,498.
+New Delhi, June 12: India on Friday registered the biggest single-day spike in Coronavirus cases as more than 10,000 cases and 396 deaths were reported in the last 24 hours.
+The total infections in the country have now reached 2,97,535 and the death toll stands at 8,498.

 There are 1,41,842 active cases, 1,47,195 cured/discharged/migrated and 8,498 deaths.